 Blood pressure, pulse, respiration, temperature…

-When something is wrong with our mental wellness, it can affect our physical wellness too.
-It can lead to higher blood pressure, weight gain or loss, shortness of breath and sleeplessness.
-Beyond the physical, mental health issues can affect relationships with family and friends, job performance and even how we deal with life on a daily basis.
-Even happy occasions can be stressful if you’re not mentally well.
+When something is wrong with our mental wellness, it can affect our physical wellness too, such as higher blood pressure, weight gain or loss, shortness of breath and sleeplessness.
+Beyond the physical, mental health issues can affect relationships with family and friends, job performance and how we deal with life on a daily basis.

 Mental Wellness